Is the Petal 1 ‘No Annual Fee’ Visa Credit Card worth it?

-If you’re looking for a credit card that will approve you when others won’t, you may be wondering if the Petal® 1 “No Annual Fee” Visa® Credit Card is worth it.
+If you’re looking for a credit card that will approve you when others won’t, you may be wondering whether the Petal® 1 “No Annual Fee” Visa® Credit Card* is worth it for you.

-The answer to this question is that, yes, this credit-building card may be exactly what you need.
-It all depends on what your exact goals are, the credit limit you’re hoping to get right away and how you plan to use your new credit card for the long haul.
+This credit-building card may be exactly what you need — it all depends on what your goals are, what credit limit you’re hoping to get and how you plan to use your new credit card for the long haul.

 When is the Petal 1 Visa Card worth it?

 The Petal 1 Visa Card is most useful for consumers who have a certain credit profile and may not be able to get approved for other cards.
-Here are a few of the scenarios where the Petal 1 Visa Card can be well worth signing up for in the short term and over the long haul.
+Here are a few of the scenarios where the Petal 1 Visa Card can be well worth signing up for:

-If your credit isn’t that great, you may struggle to get approved for a credit card due to your credit score.
+If your credit score isn’t that great, you may struggle to get approved for a credit card.
 In some cases, you may only be able to get approved for a secured credit card that requires a cash deposit as collateral.

-However, the Petal 1 Visa Credit Card is issued by WebBank, and it lets consumers get approved using alternate credit data.
+However, the Petal 1 Visa Credit Card is issued by WebBank, which lets consumers get approved using alternative credit data.
 This means you may be able to get approved with no credit score, provided WebBank likes what it sees of your banking history.

 You want to build credit with minimal fees